-- 1. Parents are invited by the mentor for an interview of a maximum of 30 minutes.
-Determination of the date and time jointly by parent(s) and pedagogical staff member. - 2.
-Have the parent complete the questionnaire for the well-being of children.
-Sports pigeon parents. - This questionnaire is provided on paper.
+- 1. Parents are invited by Sportstuif for a meeting of a maximum of 30 minutes.
+Determining the date and time jointly by parent(s) and pedagogical staff member; - 2.
+Ask the parent to complete a questionnaire: questionnaire on the well-being of children from Sportstuif parents.
+This questionnaire will be emailed and/or handed out on paper;

-- 3. The pedagogical staff member also fills in a questionnaire: questionnaire well-being of children Sports training staff member. - 4.
-The conversation takes place on the basis of the questionnaires. - 5.
-After the interview, the pedagogical employee writes a report and uses the form: final evaluation of children's well-being Sportstuif. - 6.
-Pedagogical employee sends this report by email to the parent (s). - 7.
-The evaluation report and the pre-filled forms are stored in the Client Tracking System.
+- 3. The pedagogical staff member also completes a questionnaire: Questionnaire on well-being of children Sportstuif pedagogical staff member.
+This questionnaire will be emailed and/or handed out on paper; - 4.
+The interview takes place on the basis of the questionnaires; - 5.
+After the interview, the pedagogical staff member writes a report using the form: final evaluation of well-being of children at Sportstuif; - 6.
+Pedagogical employee sends this report by email to the parent(s); - 7.
+The final evaluation report and the pre-completed forms are stored in the CVS under the child in the documents folder..